 The Science of Cold Sculpting Stubborn Fat Bulges

 Cold Sculpting is a revolutionary fat freezing treatment that reduces fat through a process known as Cryolipolysis.
 When broken down, the word Cryolipolysis translates to cold-induced + fat cell + death and removal.
-The treatments are possible because fat cells cannot tolerate freezing temperatures likethe outer layer of the skin can.
+The treatments are possible because fat cells cannot tolerate freezing temperatures like skin cells can.

 Learn more about CoolSculpting >>